hanumantharao19/devops_mhr_documents/linux.md

   chmod +x mhr.txt
 ## How to add only write  permission to the file
 - chmod +w mhr.txt
+# how to provide permission for folder and subfolders
+- chmod -R 777 ramesh

 ## How to remove execution and write  permission to the file
 - -rwx  r-x r-x.
 1 root root 0 May 27 06:06 mhr.txt